heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

          s3://example/mms_all/feeps/mms_feeps.CSV (contents point to 4 subbuckets)
 ```

 The first case matches the idea of a 'dataset' and MUST be provided for any provided dataset.
-The second matches the idea of a 'collection' and is supported but not required (i.e. additional extra cloudCatalog endpoints do not have to match the underlying data structure).
+The second matches the idea of a 'collection' and is supported but not required (i.e. additional extra CloudCatalog endpoints do not have to match the underlying data structure).

 ## 3.5 Concerns